Sri Lanka guides

 More about Sri Lanka

-Whether you are following in the footsteps of Paul Theroux and traveling by train, discovering the former colonial world of the tea plantations, wildlife watching in rainforests, or just blissing out at the beach, Sri Lanka has something for everyone.
+Whether you are traveling by train, wildlife watching in rainforests, or just blissing out at the beach, Sri Lanka has something for everyone.
 And as for the food – that just ticks everyone’s boxes.

 The most glimmering Sri Lanka highlights are the ancient archaeological and sacred wonders of the Golden Triangle.
 But this teardrop island has so many other glittering gems too.